The genus 1 bridge number of satellite knots: -thinning and Subsurface Amalgamation

 \begin{definition} Consider VPCs $(C_1, T_1), (C_2, T_2) \cpt (M,T)\setminus \mc{H}$ such that there is a component $F_2 \cpt \boundary_- C_1 \cap \boundary_- C_2$.
 Let $H_1 = \boundary_+ C_1$ and $H_3 = \boundary_+ C_2$.
 An \defn{insulating set} $\mc{A}$ is the union of vertical long annuli $\mc{A}_1, \hdots, \mc{A}_m \subset Q \cap (C_1 \cup C_2)$, such that for $i = 1,3$ $\mc{A} \cap H_i$ separates $H_i$ and each component of $H_i \setminus \mc{A}$ is on the same side (inside or outside) of each component of $\mc{A} \cap H_i$ to which it is adjacent and similarly for the components of $F \setminus \mc{A}$.
 In particular, $\mc{A} \cap H_i$ separates $H_i$ and $\mc{A} \cap F$ separates $F$.
 Observe that this means that in each of $H_1$, $H_3$, and $F$, we can refer to the inside or outside of $\mc{A}$.
 See Figure \ref{fig: insulating}.
 In this paper, our insulating sets will have at most two components.

-An \defn{extended insulating set} is a collection of vertical long annuli $\mc{A} \subset Q$ whose intersection with any pair of VPCs that are adjacent along a thin surface intersecting $\mc{A}$, is an insulating set. \end{definition}
+In our definition of ``insulating set'', each $\mc{A}_i$ was the union of two vertical annuli (by construction).
+An \defn{extended insulating set} is a collection of vertical long annuli $\mc{A} \subset Q$ whose intersection with any pair of VPCs that are adjacent along a thin surface intersecting $\mc{A}$, is an insulating set.
+The vertical long annuli in an extended insulating set may contain more than two vertical annuli. \end{definition}